iambst/CYBR8420_Titans_SA_Project/Code analysis.md

 #### Parse Security Scanner:

 The Parse scanner is a static scanning tool to review PHP code for potential security-related issues.
-Most issues reported by this scanner are Style Checking and Type Checking type of errors and are not very useful.
+One primary issue reported is that one function output contents directly and this might lead to a potential injection.Most issues reported by this scanner are Style Checking and Type Checking type of errors and were not very useful.

 ## Summary of Findings: